 Step 3 | Darkening Leather

-Start cleaning the leather now.
-Ensure that you use a gentle circular cleaning motion for this task.
+Start cleaning the leather using a gentle circular cleaning motion.
 Cover the entire area.
 To maintain the leather item properly, rinse the rag, add more mild dish soap, and ensure it stays moist while removing excess dirt or grease buildup.
-This will aid in cleaning the leather completely.
+Rinse the rag thoroughly to remove all traces of mild soap, then use another clean rag made slightly wet to wipe off any remaining soap residue from the leather.

 Step 4 | Darkening Leather